intlify/bundle-tools/packages/vite-plugin-vue-i18n/README.md

 ## ⚠️ Notice

+When this plugin is installed, Vue I18n can only use the Composition API, and if you want to use the Legacy API, you need to set the `compositionOnly` option to `false`.

-If you do a production build with vite, Vue I18n will automatically bundle the runtime only module.
+Also, if you do a production build with vite, Vue I18n will automatically bundle the runtime only module.
 If you need on-demand compilation with Message compiler, you need to set the `runtimeOnly` option to `false`.

 ## 🚀 Usage